openprocurement/openprocurement.api/docs/source/tutorial.rst

 We see the added properies merged with existing data of tender.
 Additionally the `modified` property updated to reflect the last modification datestamp.

-Checking the listing again reflets the new modification date:
+Checking the listing again reflects the new modification date:

 .. include:: tutorial/tender-listing-after-patch.http
    :code: